 Nearly, 40 million suffer from AD but its exact cause isn’t accurately understood.
 Most commonly it is described as a combination of several factors at play.
-Also, research suggests that overactivity in areas of the brain pertinent to stimulating emotions and behavior trigger brain chemicals like serotonin and noradrenaline, which are responsible for controlling and regulating moods.
+Also, research suggests that over-activity in areas of the brain pertinent to stimulating emotions and behavior trigger brain chemicals like serotonin and noradrenaline, which are responsible for controlling and regulating moods.
 This causes in an imbalance to the brain’s chemistry.
 Genetic causes are also involved, especially if you have inherited those genes from your parents.
 Having a history of traumatic endurances also plays a major role.
 However, it is equally likely that many people develop AD for no reason at all.
 Take our free Anxiety Screener to learn more.

 Autism at its basic level is a developmental disability disorder.
 Overall, it is a complex spectrum that includes a wide range of characteristics.
 Each patient may display varying symptoms in addition to the common traits of all autistic disorders.
 Autism is a lifelong condition that primarily affects how a person expresses himself and communicates with other people.
 His way of experiencing the world and relating to others is reflective of a unique pattern that he comes to recognize and operate on.